netbox-community/netbox/docs/models/extras/eventrule.md

 ### Conditions

 A set of [prescribed conditions](../../reference/conditions.md) against which the triggering object will be evaluated.
-If the conditions are defined but not met by the object, the webhook will not be sent.
-A webhook that does not define any conditions will _always_ trigger.
+If the conditions are defined but not met by the object, no action will be taken.
+An event rule that does not define any conditions will _always_ trigger.